Integrating Density Functional Theory with Deep Neural Networks for Accurate Voltage Prediction in Alkali-Metal-Ion Battery Materials: The Rise of Na-Ion Batteries in Energy Storage

-Researchers are increasingly focusing on sodium-ion (Na-ion) batteries as a promising alternative to lithium-ion (Li-ion) technology due to several key advantages in cost, resource availability, and sustainability (Figure \ref{fig:fig_01}).
+Researchers are increasingly focusing on sodium-ion batteries (Na-ion) as a promising alternative to lithium-ion (Li-ion) technology due to several key advantages in cost, resource availability, and sustainability (Figure \ref{fig:fig_01}).
 One of the most significant benefits of Na-ion batteries is their lower material cost, with a theoretical cost of \$40-77/kWh, making them 30\% cheaper than LiFePO$_4$ based lithium-ion batteries\cite{tarascon2020ion,abraham2020comparable}.
-This cost advantage is particularly crucial given the rising costs and scarcity of lithium, which has led to an increase in production expenses for Li-ion batteries, reaching an average of \$137/kWh in 2020.
+This cost advantage is particularly crucial given the increasing costs and scarcity of lithium, which has led to an increase in production expenses for Li-ion batteries, reaching an average of \$137/kWh in 2020.
 In terms of energy density, Na-ion batteries offer up to 290 Wh/kg for active materials and 250-375 Wh/L volumetric energy density, making them competitive for energy storage applications.
 However, current practical Na-ion prototypes have a lower energy density (75-200 Wh/kg) compared to lithium-ion equivalents, but continuous research and development are expected to improve these values.

-Another critical factor driving Na-ion battery research is cycle life.
-While early prototypes have shown faster degradation, some advanced Na-ion battery designs have demonstrated 4,000 cycles, rivaling Li-ion batteries\cite{tarascon2020ion,chayambuka2020li}.
+Another critical factor driving the research of Na-ion batteries is the cycle life.
+Although early prototypes have shown faster degradation, some advanced Na-ion battery designs have demonstrated 4,000 cycles, rivaling Li-ion batteries\cite{tarascon2020ion,chayambuka2020li}.
 This long cycle life is particularly attractive for applications such as grid storage, where energy density is less critical than longevity and cost-effectiveness.
-Overall, the growing interest in Na-ion batteries stems from their potential to provide a sustainable, cost-effective, and scalable energy storage solution without the resource limitations associated with lithium.
+In general, the growing interest in Na-ion batteries stems from their potential to provide a sustainable, cost-effective, and scalable energy storage solution without the resource limitations associated with lithium.
 As research progresses, improvements in energy density, stability, and charge-discharge performance could make Na-ion batteries a viable alternative to Li-ion batteries for a wide range of applications, including renewable energy storage, electric vehicles, and large-scale power grids.
-As a result the development of Na-ion battery materials has gained significant attention in both academia and industry.
+As a result, the development of Na-ion battery materials has gained significant attention in both academia and industry.